 pvecm qdevice setup [IP ADDRESS]

-After the device connects, you’ll have to sign in to it using the root password of the Raspberry Pi.
+After the device connects, you’ll have to sign in to it using the root password your QDevice.
 As soon as you do, it’ll be configured on that device.

-2. Make sure that you run the command above on both nodes!
-After you do, you can run the command below to list out the nodes and you should see one listed as Qdevice.
+2. After you do, you can run the command below to list out the nodes and you should see one listed as Qdevice.
 This will be the device that will act as the third vote.
+You do not need to run this on both nodes, but I’d suggest checking both to ensure they display the QDevice.

 pvecm nodes